 Would it really be that bad to move to a date the encompasses a celebration of who we are as Australians today?

 In 2010 Mick Dodson, Aboriginal law professor and Australian of the Year 2009, expressed his hopes for a new day.
 ‘90% of people are saying Australia Day should be inclusive of Aboriginal and Torres Strait Islander cultures.
 I firmly believe that someday we will choose a date that is a comprehensive and inclusive date for all Australians.’

 Many local councils have attempted to adjust their Australia Day celebrations out of respect to the Aboriginal and Torres Strait Islander communities.
 Triple J, which used to count down the ‘Hottest 100’ songs on Australia Day, moved this program to the fourth weekend of January for the first time in 2018 because of the increasing debate around 26 January.
 And a couple of years ago (2020), Cricket Australia announced that it would drop the term ‘Australia Day’ from its promotions for the Big Bash League competition, scheduled for the weekend before the event, and simply refer to it as 26 January.

 Part of being culturally competent is about putting yourself in someone else’s shoes – seeing the world through their eyes.
 So, when next thinking about the Australia Day debate, think about how you or your family would feel if the whole country celebrated a day that was a painful reminder of wrongs done against your family.

 Click on the links below that help to understand Australia Day from another perspective:

-This blog has been written by our very Deeann Natividad, a Regional Strategy Specialist for jobActive.
+This blog has been written by Deeann Natividad, a CoAct Regional Strategy Specialist for jobactive.
 Her family ancestry lies with the Waka Waka peoples, whose traditional lands are in Queensland.